 Our initial MGuardTM products incorporated a stainless steel stent.
-We are in the process of replacing this stainless steel platform with a more advanced cobalt-chromium based platform, which we refer to as MGuard PrimeTM.
+We replaced this stainless steel platform with a more advanced cobalt-chromium based platform, which we refer to as MGuard PrimeTM.
 We believe the new platform will be superior because cobalt-chromium stents are generally known in the industry to provide better outcomes and possibly even a reduction in major adverse cardiac events.
 We believe we can use and leverage the MGuardTM clinical trial results to market MGuard PrimeTM.
+MGuard PrimeTM received CE Mark approval in the European Union in October 2010 for improving luminal diameter and providing embolic protection.
 MGuardTM refers to both our initial products and MGuard PrimeTM, as applicable.